 What is a statutory demand?

-A statutory demand is a formal warning notice a creditor may send you if you have an outstanding debt that must be paid.
-This is the start of the process they need to follow if they want to make you bankrupt.
+A statutory demand is a formal warning notice.
+You get this if you have a debt that must be paid.
+It is the start of the process when a creditor makes you bankrupt.

-For debts which are regulated by the Consumer Credit Act, the creditor must have defaulted the account before they can issue a statutory demand.
+The creditor must have 'defaulted' the account before issuing a statutory demand.

 How do I reply to a statutory demand?

-• Comply with the demand and make an agreement to pay the debt
+• Come to an agreement to pay the debt

 • Reduce the amount you owe to below the bankruptcy limit of £5,000

-• Do nothing - but your creditor can go ahead to make you bankrupt
+• Do nothing - but the people you owe can go ahead to make you bankrupt

 How to set aside or cancel a statutory demand